Stellar fishing in the Conch Capital of the World

 There are no specific transfer days at the lodge, so you can stay for any number of days or weeks.
 Flights arrive and depart Freeport every day of the week from several cities in the Eastern U.S.

-East End Lodge is primarily a fishing-focused destination, which means that non-angling activities are somewhat limited.
-That said, the Lodge staff will always do their best to accommodate non-anglers and can plan a variety of different side trips, tours, and activities when possible.
-The Lodge can arrange snorkeling, kayaking, birdwatching, blue hole tours, nature tours, and island tours.
-The small settlement of McLean’s Town is close-by and has very limited retail opportunities.
-The town of Freeport is just over one hour from the Lodge, and there are plenty of non-angling activities available there, including shopping, golf, numerous water sport activities, beautiful beaches, and a casino.
-The Lodge can arrange for a taxi to transfer you into town and back out to East End Lodge.
+East End Lodge is primarily a fishing-focused destination, but Lodge staff always do their best to accommodate non-anglers with activities like snorkeling, kayaking, birdwatching, blue hole tours, nature tours, and island tours.
+Nearby McLean’s Town has very limited retail opportunities but the larger town of Freeport is just an hour away and has shopping, golf, numerous water sports, beautiful beaches, and a casino.
+The Lodge can arrange a taxi to get you there and back.

+Head guide Cecil Leathen has built a team of the island’s top guides, all of whom are professional, informative and fun to fish with.
+They pride themselves on keeping you on fish any time of year.
+Since the flats are so close to the Lodge, boat travel time is minimal.
 The eastern horn of the island has five large bights that travel northeast to southwest.
-Not only does this provide protection from the wind, but it also enables the guides to fish optimal tides throughout the day as the tides move through this complex flats system.
-This is a rare situation for any flats destination and means that you will never get stuck in unproductive areas affected by bad tides.
+Not only does this provide protection from the wind, but it also enables the guides to fish optimal tides throughout the day — a rare situation for any flats destination.

 Boats and Equipment

-The guides at East End Lodge run 16-foot Dolphin Super Skiffs with 85HP Yamahas, complete with poling platforms, poles, rod storage, coolers with plenty of ice, and cushioned seats.
-As with all of our Bahamian lodges, it is recommended that anglers bring their own gear and equipment, including rods, reels, wading boots, flies and all terminal tackle.
+Guides run 16-foot Dolphin Super Skiffs with 85HP Yamahas, complete with poling platforms, poles, rod storage, coolers with plenty of ice, and cushioned seats.
+We recommend you bring your own gear including rods, reels, wading boots, flies and all terminal tackle.
 The Lodge does have rods and reels available for anglers to use if needed.

 Double Occupancy (2 Per Room / 2 Per Boat)